 If you run or manage an online business, you understand the importance of search engine optimization and what it can do for your profitability.
 The problem with SEO is that what worked yesterday can get your website penalized tomorrow.

 If a Google penalty has dropped your site or blog from the first page of the search results, you need to find a solution before you lose any more money.
-I have created my Google Penalty Recovery service to expertly assist website owners.
-Although you will find an endless supply of articles and videos that promise to help you solve the problem, you will want to enlist the services of a professional.
+I have created my Google Penalty Removal and Recovery services to expertly assist website owners.
+Although you will find an endless supply of articles and videos that promise to help you solve the problem, you will want to enlist the service of a professional.

 Online marketing is my livelihood, and I invest a lot of time and effort to master my craft and to stay updated on the latest trends.
 Before we get into how I can help you in the Google penalty recovery process, we are going to go over one of the most notorious Google updates and some common factors to keep in mind.

 Google Penguin or Panda Penalty, Hit Your Website?

 Google wants the search results page to offer as much value to the users as possible, but people from all corners of the world compete to get organic traffic to their content.
 To stay ahead of the competition, marketers and webmasters spend a lot of resources to build backlinks with the objective of climbing to the top.

 Google’s software team took action, and the Penguin update was born.
 While past updates have targeted on-site factors, Penguin focuses on external ranking factors, such as unnatural backlinks.
 If the algorithm decides that your backlinks were created only to manipulate the search engines, your site will take a hit.
 Have you been hit with a Google penalty?

 In your quest to rank your website, Google will look at the quality of the backlinks that you have generated.
 When low-quality sites point to your page, it creates a red flag that could cost your website its position.